fi-muni/PA165/tasks/seminar-git-mvn.md

 ## Persistence Git & Maven

-**Task 01 (Git)**
+**Task 01 (Git/Maven)**
 Your first task is to fork PA165 project and clone it to your environment.
-Then you should setup your local repository to use original PA165 project for pull and your forked project for push.
+Then you should setup your local repository to use original PA165 project for pull and your forked project for push (https://help.github.com/articles/configuring-a-remote-for-a-fork/).
 Then, create SSH key pair and use it for pushing your changes to your remote repository.
 Try to build your project using mvn install, it should fail because source files contain lambda calls.
 Fix the issue in parent project and rebuild it.
 Ignore failing tests for now.
 Import project git-mvn-seminar into your IDE along with its modules.
 Use .gitignore to avoid pushing class files and jar files into repository.